 Value stocks tend to do well during periods of inflation as investors seek out companies that can maintain or grow their dividend payments.

-In addition, many value stocks are cyclical industries, such as basic materials and energy, which tend to do well when inflation is rising.
+In addition, many value stocks are in cyclical industries, such as basic materials and energy, which tend to do well when inflation is rising.

-Value stocks that pay dividends are just icing on the investment dessert cake – yummy!
-In addition to providing a source of income, dividends can also help to buoy the share price during periods of market turmoil.
+Value stocks that pay dividends are just the icing on the investment dessert cake – yummy!
+In addition to providing a source of income, dividends can also help buoy the share price during periods of market turmoil.